 When it comes to New Year’s resolutions, it’s no secret that fitness is often No. 1.
 Exercise has been called the “magic bullet” for preserving good health and longevity.
 But exercise routines can become old and tired.
-So, instead of giving up on your goals when they get monotonous, review the annual list of the top 10 fitness trends from the American College of Sports Medicine (ACSM).
-You’ll find the latest list offers some collective wisdom, as well as several ways to liven up your workout.
+So, instead of giving up on your goals when they get monotonous, try something new.

 1) High-Intensity Interval Training